bcgov/orgbook-bc-api-docs/docs/README.md

 #### Step 1.
 Query for a topic

-Make a `GET` request to the `/search/topic` endpoint, passing in the BC Registries number (this is the `topic_source_id` field in an autocomplete result) to the `name` query parameter in the request URL.
+Make a `GET` request to the `/v4/search/topic` endpoint, passing in the BC Registries number (this is the `topic_source_id` field in an autocomplete result) to the `q` query parameter in the request URL.

 There are optional parameters that you can attach to the request:
 * The `inactive` query parameter denotes whether inactive organizations (i.e. those with a status of `'Historical'`) should be included in the results (defaults to `'false'`).
 * The `revoked` query parameter denotes whether organizations with revoked registration credentials should be returned in the results (defaults to `'false'`).
 * The `latest` query parameter denotes whether only the most recently issued credential(s) should be returned (defaults to `'true'`).

-For example, if you wanted to query for information about `'U3 POWER CORP.'` you would format the request like: `/search/topic?name=BC0772006`.
+For example, if you wanted to query for information about `'U3 POWER CORP.'` you would format the request like: `/v4/search/topic?q=BC0772006`.
 The response will look something like:

 ```json
 {